jesperwolder/jesperwolder/README.md

 ### Hi there 👋

-Self taught webdeveloper currently working at @thansen-gruppen as a frontend developer using VueJS.
+> Self taught webdeveloper currently working at [thasen-gruppen](https://www.thansen.dk) as a frontend developer using VueJS.